PGM-19 Jupiter

 The PGM-19 Jupiter was the first nuclear armed, medium-range ballistic missile (MRBM) of the United States Air Force (USAF).
 It was a liquid-propellant rocket using RP-1 fuel and LOX oxidizer, with a single Rocketdyne LR79-NA (model S-3D) rocket engine producing 150,000 lbf of thrust.
 It was armed with the 1.44 MtonTNT W49 nuclear warhead.
 The prime contractor was the Chrysler Corporation.

-The Jupiter was originally designed by the US Army, which was looking for a highly accurate missile designed to strike enemy states such as China and the Soviet Union.
-The US Navy also expressed an interest in the design as an SLBM but left the collaboration to work on their solid-fuel Polaris.
+The Jupiter was designed by the US Army, which needed a highly accurate missile designed to strike enemy states such as China and the Soviet Union.
+The US Navy also expressed an interest in the design as an SLBM but dropped the collaboration to work on their solid-fuel Polaris.
 Jupiter retained the short, squat shape intended to fit in submarines.

 Development history

 Initial concept

 Jupiter traces its history ultimately to the PGM-11 Redstone missile, the US's first nuclear ballistic missile.
 While it was entering service, Wernher von Braun's Army Ballistic Missile Agency (ABMA) team at Redstone Arsenal began to consider an upgraded version using the LR89 rocket engine being developed by Rocketdyne for the Air Force's Atlas missile project.
 Using the LR89 and adding a second stage would allow the new design to reach 1000 nmi, a dramatic improvement over the Redstone's roughly 200 miles.

 As Rocketdyne continued working on the LR89, it appeared that it could be improved to increase thrust over the promised 120000 lbf.
 In 1954, the Army asked Rocketdyne to provide a similar design with a thrust of 135000 lbf.
 During this same period, the weight of nuclear warheads was rapidly falling, and by combining this engine with a warhead of 2000 lbs they could build a single-stage missile able to reach 1500-1700 miles while being significantly less complicated and easier to handle in the field than a two-stage model.
 This engine was continually upgraded, ultimately reaching 150000 lbf.
 This last model, known to the Army as the NAA-150-200, became much better known by its Rocketdyne model number, S-3.